kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 Need additional help?

-Try celebrity mode (imitating your favorite celebrity) or go sossy mode (imitating your favorite fictional/real life boss).
+Try celebrity mode (imitating your favorite celebrity) or go sossy mode (imitating your favorite fictional/real-life boss).

 ## 8. Learn from your experience.